cdpxe/nefias/documentation/README.md

 TODO

-Note: Tshark can generate CSV (textual) output based on the content of PCAP files.
+Note: TShark can generate CSV (textual) output based on the content of PCAP files.
 What you NEED to export are the following fields; they MUST appear in the following order:

 `frame.number,frame.time_relative,frame.len,ip.src,ip.dst,ipv6.src,ipv6.dst,tcp.srcport,tcp.dstport,udp.srcport,udp.dstport`